httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

 # Including a Message Signature in a Message

 Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP fields, both defined within this specification.
+When attached to a message, an HTTP message signature is identified by a label.
+This label MUST be unique within a given HTTP message and MUST be used in both the `Signature-Input` and `Signature`.
+The label is chosen by the signer, except where a specific label is dictated by protocol negotiations.

 An HTTP message signature MUST use both fields containing the same labels: the `Signature` HTTP field contains the signature value, while the `Signature-Input` HTTP field identifies the covered components and parameters that describe how the signature was generated.
 Each field contains labeled values and MAY contain multiple labeled values, where the labels determine the correlation between the `Signature` and `Signature-Input` fields.

 ## The 'Signature-Input' HTTP Field {#signature-input-header}

 The `Signature-Input` HTTP field is a Dictionary Structured Field {{!RFC8941}} containing the metadata for one or more message signatures generated from components within the HTTP message.
 Each member describes a single message signature.
 The member's name is an identifier that uniquely identifies the message signature within the context of the HTTP message.
 The member's value is the serialization of the covered components including all signature metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~ http-message